JBChangelogs/JailbreakChangelogs/README.md

 This means you are free to use, modify, and distribute this software, provided that any derivative works are also distributed under the same license terms.

 For more details, see the [LICENSE](./LICENSE) file in this repository or visit the [GNU GPL v3.0 page](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## Disclaimer

-This is an unofficial, fan-made project and is not affiliated with or endorsed by Badimo/Jailbreak development team.

 ---